Best yoghurt in the UK reviewed

 Live cultures

-These are the live microbes you are ingesting when you eat yoghurt.
-And some are considered probiotic which means they bring health benefits.
+These are the live microbes you ingest when you eat yoghurt.
+Some are considered probiotic which means they may bring health benefits when consumed in adequate amounts.
+The specific benefits depend on the exact strain included.

 Postbiotics